caverac/event-framework/docs/building-the-framework-2.md

 ## Let's finish the code

 ### Defining the Nexus abstraction
-A nexus is the our abstraction to organize and orchestrate multiple occasions.
+A nexus is our abstraction to organize and orchestrate multiple occasions.
 It will help us route data between occasions based on their prehensions.
 It should then provide an API to:

 - Register occasions

 - Route data between occasions based on their prehensions

 - Emit resulting data from occasions to the outside world

 Here is a possible implementation: